Ketogenic Diet: Your Complete Guide and Meal Plan to Ketosis

 Nutrition Facts: Calories 520.0, Fats 36g, Proteins 45g, Net Carbs 4g

 Starting with the ketogenic diet could have few side-effects.
 The first is muscle cramps.
 Cramps usually occur both at night or day and it is an indication of lack of vitamins and minerals.
 To combat this issue, make sure you drink water and put salt on your food.

-Meanwhile, if the production of ketones or ketone bodies and blood sugar gets too high, you can experience ‘ketoacidosis’.
+If the production of ketones or ketone bodies and blood sugar gets too high, you can experience ‘ketoacidosis’.
 This is the stage where your body doesn’t produce enough insulin.
 This combination makes your blood too acidic, which can change the normal functioning of internal organs like your liver and kidneys.
-If you don’t get prompt treatment for it, you could go into a coma or die
+If you don’t get prompt treatment for it, you could go into a coma or die.

 In this condition, your blood will become acidic which can affect the normal functioning of the liver, kidneys, and other internal organs.
 If there is no immediate medication on ketoacidosis, you will likely to go into a coma or die.

-As a conclusion, the ketogenic diet is one of the most popular diet plans today that people of different ages can try.
+As a conclusion, the ketogenic diet is one of the most popular diet plan today that people of different ages can try.
 It is important to give value to the food we eat to be disease-free.
-Do not forget to also consult an expert if we are planning to change our lifestyle and start living healthy.
+Do not forget to consult an expert in planning to change our lifestyle and start living healthy.